alkaest2002/p4/content/book/intro.en.md

 url: theory/introduction
 ---

-The most effective approach to understanding **the conceptual model** varies from person to person.
+The most effective approach to understanding **the conceptual model behind TMP-4** varies from person to person.
 Some guidelines are provided to facilitate decision-making.

 Chapter 1 focuses on temperament and character.
 Some readers may choose to quickly skim through this abstract chapter or return to it later after gaining a better understanding of the temperaments presented elsewhere.